Brooke A. M. Taylor

 Ms. Taylor has filed multiple amicus briefs in cases pending before the United States Supreme Court, including eBay Inc. v.
 MercExchange, LLC.
 Outside the courtroom, Ms. Taylor has also provided legal commentary on CNBC regarding patent issues including eBay and KSR v.
 Teleflex cases.
 Click here to watch Ms. Taylor debate the eBay case.
 Click here to watch Ms. Taylor debate Callaway's entitlement to a permanent injunction enjoining further infringement of its golf ball patent.

 In 2015, Brooke’s peers selected her for inclusion in The Best Lawyers in America© 2015 in the field of Litigation – Intellectual Property.
 In 2012-2014, Intellectual Asset Management magazine named Ms. Taylor to the IAM Patent 1000: The World’s Leading Patent Practitioners.
-Washington Law & Politics recognized Ms. Taylor as a Rising Star in 2009-2013 and featured her in this article.
+Washington Law & Politics (Thomson Reuters) recognized Ms. Taylor as a Rising Star in 2009-2013 and featured her in this article.
 Ms. Taylor is on the Executive Board and is one of the founding members of Seattle IP American Inn of Court.

 The University of Chicago Law School